IPreferWater/game-wasm/wasm/readme.md

 - add horizontal lines only when it's your time to play
 - display the cooldown
 - fade away is not working
+- displayed notes are not good for knight